 A successful application of GPs in the engineering sphere is for \textit{global sensitivity analysis} (GSA) that studies how variations in the input variables influence a model output, considering all possible values of the input variables \citep{Saltelli2008,Saltelli2010}.
 One of the notable forms of GSA is that of Sobol' indices (i.e., variance-based indices) which rely on the decomposition of the output variance into the contributions of the input variables and their potential interactions \citep{Sobol1993,Sobol2001}.
-Due to the substantial amount of model evaluations required in computing Sobol' indices, the use of GPs in place of high-fidelity models is to reduce the computational cost while providing a sense of estimation accuracy \citep[see e.g.,][]{Marrel2009,LeGratiet2016,ChengK2020,Chauhan2024}.
-Another form of GSA, which is not discussed in this work, is that of derivative-based global sensitivity measures \citep{Sobol2009,Kucherenko2009} which rely on the global variability of the gradient of output functions.
-In this case, GPs can also serve as surrogates for expensive-to-evaluate output functions to estimate their gradients with and without an active learning strategy \citep[see e.g.,][]{Matthias2016,Belakaria2024}.
+Due to the substantial amount of model evaluations required for computing Sobol' indices, using GPs in place of high-fidelity models can reduce the computational cost while providing a sense of estimation accuracy \citep[see e.g.,][]{Marrel2009,LeGratiet2016,ChengK2020,Chauhan2024}.
+Another form of GSA, which is not the focus of this work, is that of derivative-based global sensitivity measures \citep{Sobol2009,Kucherenko2009} which rely on the global variability of the gradient of output functions.
+In this axis, GPs can also serve as surrogates for expensive-to-evaluate output functions to estimate their gradients with and without an active learning strategy \citep[see e.g.,][]{Matthias2016,Belakaria2024}.

 There are two primary approaches to calculating Sobol' indices via GPs: the GP mean-based and global GP-based approaches \citep{Marrel2009}.
 The former uses the GP mean as a proxy for the model that provides a deterministic estimate of each Sobol's index for each input variable.
 For this estimate to be reliable, the GP mean function must accurately capture the model behavior over the entire input domain.
-This, however, requires a large number of observations, leading to an unaffordable training cost.
+This however requires a large number of observations, leading to a high training cost.
 The latter uses both the prediction and uncertainty quantification from GPs for the mean and variance of each Sobol' index.
-Specifically, the indices are computed from multiple realizations of the model output at the grid points of input variables generated via the GP mean and the Cholesky decomposition of the GP covariance matrix at these points \citep{Marrel2009}.
+Specifically, the indices are computed from multiple realizations of the model output at a set of grid points of input variables generated via the GP mean and the Cholesky decomposition of the GP covariance matrix at these points \citep{Marrel2009}.
 However, as we will show in \Cref{sec4.4}, this approach is computationally demanding when a large set of input variables is required for accurately capturing their variations.